Local Solid Waste Management Plan (LSWMP) Outline

 Appendix B - SEQR

 Other Chapters or Appendices as needed (surveys, background data, etc)

-More about Local Solid Waste Management Plan (LSWMP) Outline and Checklist:
+More about Local Solid Waste Management Plan (LSWMP) Outline:

 - Chapter 1 - Local Planning Unit Description - describes some of the requirements for a Planning Unit to develop and write a Local Solid Waste Management Plan (LSWMP).

 - Chapter 2 - Solid Waste Quantity and Types (including recyclables) - Table for modeling recycling potentials.

 - Chapter 3 - Existing Program Description - How to inventory, describe all solid waste facility located within the Local Planning Unit.

 - Chapter 4 - Future Local Planning Unit Projections and SW Changes - Planning for changes in the planning unit and to the waste stream.